salsita/ng2-if-media/README.md

 }
 ```

-The `.match` method exposes a parameter in the callback function, allowing complex disjunctions.
+### onChange

+The `onChange` method provides the functional jackhammer for solving logic inside the callback, where the query result is passed as an optional parameter.

 ```jsx
 // component.html